-The number of port authorities that are responsible for the managing of more than one port is increasing.
+The percentage of port authorities that are responsible for the managing of more than one port is increasing.
 This is evident in both commercial and cruise ports.
 The number of European port authorities that govern more than one port increased from 38% of the total in 2011 to 46% in 2016.
 In the second-biggest cruise region of the world, the Meditteranean and its adjoining seas, the percentage of Mediterranean cruise ports where the responsible authority governs more than one port reaches almost 30% of the total.

 There are numerous possible drivers for port authority mergers, including:

 - To avoid duplication of facilities and unnecessary competition through a more comprehensive planning process that rationalizes the use of assets of the merged authorities.
 Recognizing that land use planning and rationalization of existing terminals often become political in locally controlled ports, the merger of the cargo operations of the Ports of Seattle and Tacoma purposely avoided some of these challenges, focusing instead on challenges faced in governance.
 The creation of the Liaoning port group in Northeastern China provides another example.
-Dalian and Yingkou undertook strategies separately to maximize their competitive position against each other.
+Dalian and Yingkou separately undertook strategies to maximize their competitive position against each other.
 These strategies included integrating terminals within their jurisdiction, developing relationships with inland ports, promoting port-related industries, and working with shipping companies on financing infrastructure.
 As these strategies did not reduce over competition between Dalian and Yingkou, a second round of integration was implemented by China Merchants Holding.
 Competition between Japanese and Korean ports for trans-pacific cargo has prompted the Japanese government to create port alliances within key bays in Japan, such as the Osaka Bay (Ports of Osaka and Kobe).

 - To respond to mounting market and financial pressures and opportunities.
-For example, the consolidation among the ocean carriers has brought pressure on individual ports to make investments to handle larger ships and remain competitive, while port sustainability and energy transition present unique opportunities for merged ports.
-Corporatized port authorities might resolve to mergers to improve their financial status.
+For example, consolidation among the ocean carriers has brought pressure on individual ports to make investments to handle larger ships and remain competitive, while port sustainability and energy transition present unique opportunities for merged ports.
+Corporatized port authorities might resort to mergers to improve their financial status.

 While port authority mergers have become a clear trend, many attempts have failed.
 For example, the adjacent ports of Los Angeles and Long Beach never succeeded in merging despite several attempts.
-This case shows the necessity of having a transparent process involving all stakeholders and economic studies that identify clear benefits to both sides.
+This case shows the necessity of having a transparent process involving all stakeholders, and economic studies that identify clear benefits to both sides.
 A failed merger is not necessarily a negative outcome as it may force each port to behave more strategically, which can enhance their performance.